WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 already sorted, when we combine pairs of lists, we only need to look at the first element of each list.

+Use mergesort when quicksort is impractical (e.g. when the data set is so large that is can't be stored in memory / stored on external devices).
+Mergesort is better able to be done in parallel computing.

 Here is an example run:

     # k     i       j